 Shoes that keep out the wet and cold are also essential– large puddles are common around the city.
 I also recommend a strong, sturdy umbrella– just be careful not to leave it behind at the cafe table where you take refuge from the rain.

-Best Things to See and Do in October?
+Best Things to Do in Paris in October

 I’ve tried to balance my picks below between lively events and activities that are a bit more laid-back and meditative.
 I consider such a mix to be ideal at this time of year, when the waning days are likely to make you a bit sleepy and lethargic at times, or desiring of cozy places to retreat to for a little relaxation.
 Peruse my suggestions here, and then perhaps take a look at the tourist office website for a more complete monthly calendar.